saltcorn/saltcorn/README.md

 to install everything.
 If successful, you should now be able to run `saltcorn` in your shell

 ## Prettier

+we use prettier 1.x:

+`npm install -g prettier@1.19.1`

+to format code:

 `git ls-files | xargs prettier --write`